kanaria69/Mainecoco/README.md

-## I went to the zoo yesterday and saw a baguette in a cage.
-It was bread in captivity.
+## What did the ocean say to the beach?
+Thanks for all the sediment.